jinantonic/RW-Lab-3/lecture-review/Answer-1.md

 </br>

 Streams implement a design pattern called an **observer pattern**.
 A subject maintains a list of observers and they get notified whenever there is an update.
 An **Observable** is an object that has a function, in other words, the subject being subscribed to.
+RxJS's Observable streams allow us to create streams, listen to their events, and handle their errors and situations.
 You can subscribe to an **Observable (stream)** and get updates on changes on the Observable.
-For example, in RxJS, we can create an instance of the Observabable and use the method subscribe (Observer) which will return the subscription.
+For example, in RxJS, we can create an instance of the Observable and use the method subscribe (Observer) which will return the subscription.

 </br>